Program Philosophy and Goals

 The REST Program at University of Redlands is grounded on three core philosophical commitments:

-- We believe that that the study of race and ethnicity is a vital part of every student's liberal education.
+- We believe that the study of race and ethnicity is a vital part of every student's liberal education.
 As California is now a “majority-minority” state, we all need to understand the diverse histories and social forces that shape our past and future.

 - We recognize that it is hard to talk about race and ethnicity.
 Students often want to be “color blind” or worry that they might offend someone or be criticized if they talk about race.
 So we strive to create an open, safe and honest environment to talk about race and ethnic issues in the classroom and across the University.